fakeid30/BlackpearlFAQ/FAQ.md

 **A**: According to new rules, you can only purchase 1 Gsuite account.

 ### Q: Can I donate pearls to other members (my friends), so that they can purchase something from the shop.
 **A**: Members have misused this feature.
-So from now on, if any member is found to be misusing the system, both the member and the other person will be banned.
+So from now on, if any member is found to be abusing the system, both the member and the other person will be banned.
 You can donate if you liked their work or post.
 However, you should not misuse this feature.
 In case you want to do so, you can ask for permission from the ADMINS stating your reasons, and if they allow it, then you may proceed with the donation.

 ### Q: Can I have a custom color for my user ID?
 **A**: Different colors represent different groups, so you can not have a custom color.

 ### Q: My post got deleted after pending approval.
 Can I post it again?
 **A**: Yes.
-Feel free to post again, however, it would be useful if you knew the reason why your post got deleted in the first place.
-This will allow you to not make the same mistake.
+Feel free to post again; however, it would be useful if you knew the reason why your post got deleted in the first place.
+This will allow you not to make the same mistake.

 ### Q: Which file hosters are accepted on the forum?
 **A**: The only downloadable sources allowed are Direct Download Links (DDL).
 A main file hoster is required, and any other file hoster can be added as a mirror.
 The main accepted file hosts are: